 The success of the 2016 Shanghai Isaac Stern International Violin Competition created a buzz around the world, and, for the first time, demonstrated that a Chinese music competition is no less sophisticated than any other at a global level.
-The Organisation Committee held a press conference in September 2017 to announce that the second edition of the competition will take place on August 8th – September 1st, 2018 in Shanghai.
+The Organisation Committee held a press conference in September 2017 to announce that the second edition of the competition will take place August 8th – September 1st, 2018 in Shanghai.

 Co-chaired by conductor David Stern, son of Isaac Stern, and Professor Vera Tsu Weiling who has sat on the judging panels of many leading international violin competitions, the Jury Committee is assembled and expanded by two additional members and feature a star-studded lineup of pedagogues, violinists and industry leaders.
 The illustrious panel of judges will evaluate the contestants in a variety of ways including virtuosity, musical personality, performing experiences and more.

-The level of difficulty of the repertoire was among the most discussed topics in the last competition for which the contestants prepared as much as four-hours of repertoire, a challenging requirement that is rare in any international competitions of its kind.
+The level of difficulty of the repertoire was among the most discussed topics in the last competition for which the contestants prepared as much as four hours of repertoire, a challenging requirement that is rare in any international competitions of its kind.

 The repertoire of this second edition implies a greater focus on the grasp and understanding of the musical spirit than merely performers’ technique, encouraging them to evolve from ‘soloists’ to ‘musicians’.
 Hence, a repertoire of less technical pieces and more diversified music styles and forms to inspire performers’ versatility.
-The Semi-Finals will still feature a chamber music round consisting of three sections – the string quartet in which contestant will perform as the first violinist with Yi-Wen Jiang, Honggang Li and Nicholas Tzavaras from the Shanghai Quartet; sonatas and Kreisler’s works; and Mozart concerto with originally improvised cadenza.
-In addition to a concerto as is conventional in competitions, the Final Round will also include the Chinese work to increase the difficulty.
+The Semi-Finals will still feature a chamber music round consisting of three sections – the string quartet in which contestants will perform as the first violinist with Yi-Wen Jiang, Honggang Li and Nicholas Tzavaras from the Shanghai Quartet; sonatas and Kreisler’s works; and Mozart concerto with originally improvised cadenza.
+In addition to a concerto as is conventional in competitions, the Final Round will also include a Chinese work to increase the difficulty.

 A special plan for the Chinese work of the 2018 Competition, Shanghai Symphony Orchestra will, in cooperation with Beijing Music Festival, Melbourne Symphony Orchestra, Orchestre National du Capitole de Toulouse and New Jersey Symphony Orchestra, co-commission the new violin concerto La Joie de la Souffrance by the renowned Chinese composer Qigang Chen.
 According to Chen, this work, embracing both eastern and western cultures and diving in-depth into the meaning of life, poses a great challenge to performers’ ability to analyze and understand music.
 By tapping into the global influence of the Competition, Chinese works will have a chance to reach a wider audience faster.